sifreliders/Terms-of-Use-/README.md

 App Name: Spend Guide

-Developer: Metin Meric
+Developer: Şifreli Ders

 **1. Acceptance of Terms**

 By downloading or using Spend Guide, you agree to these Terms of Use.
 If you do not agree with any part of these terms, you must stop using the app and remove it from your device.

-These terms form a legal agreement between you (“the User”) and Metin Meriç (“the Developer”) regarding your use of the application.
+These terms form a legal agreement between you (“the User”) and Şifreli Ders (“the Developer”) regarding your use of the application.

 **2. Description of Service**